Creating a new release

 ).
 The release target should bemain

-- Create a new PR to update our documentation and move resources listed under “Next Release” to the heading “Released” by checking out
+Update our documentation to move resources listed under “Next Release” to the heading “Released”.

 There may be breaking changes in a new release of ASO, either due to changes we made or changes made in the upstream service Swagger specifications.
 We must validate each breaking change so that we can notify customers about it.